Holidays

 Vegan Thanksgiving Cookies

-Consider adding vegan options to your Thanksgiving appetizers and desserts to make them more inclusive.
-These classic vegan chocolate chips are a delicious treat that anyone can enjoy.
+Consider adding vegan food options to your Thanksgiving appetizers and desserts for a more inclusive offering.
+Vegan chocolate chip cookies keep the classic soft-centered texture you expect but with rich chocolate flavor and a hint of coconut from the dairy-free base.
 To prepare, start by creaming together 1/2 cup of coconut oil with 1 cup of brown sugar until smooth.

 Beat in 1/4 cup of almond milk and 1 teaspoon of vanilla extract.
 In another bowl, whisk 1 1/2 cups of flour with 1 teaspoon of baking soda and a pinch of salt.
 Gradually mix the dry ingredients into the wet mixture, then fold in 1 cup of vegan chocolate chips.
 Drop spoonfuls of dough onto a baking sheet and bake at 350°F (175°C) for 10-12 minutes.